The 10 Best Hiking Shorts for Women of 2023

 Price at time of publish: $95

-Sizes: XS-XL | Inseam length: 5 inches | Materials: 86 percent polyester, 14 percent elastane (outer); 33 percent merino, 33 percent Tencel, 26 percent nylon, 8 percent elastane (liner) | Weight: Not listed
+The Details: Sizes XS-XL | 5-inch inseam | 86 percent polyester, 14 percent elastane (outer); 33 percent merino, 33 percent Tencel, 26 percent nylon, 8 percent elastane (liner)

-Patagonia Women’s Baggies Shorts
+Most Versatile: Patagonia Women’s Baggies Shorts

-Why We Love It: The wide array of colors and patterns make these even more of a fan favorite.
+• The wide array of colors and patterns make these even more of a fan favorite.

-What to Consider: The updated fit can feel tighter than previous iterations.
+• The updated fit can feel tighter than previous iterations.

-A classic that somehow never goes out of style, these retro-cool shorts come in a wild variety of colors and patterns so you can make a splash on the trail … and in the water.
+A classic that somehow never goes out of style, these retro-cool shorts come in a wild variety of colors and patterns so you can make a splash on the trail — and in the water.
 These shorts dry quickly and are treated with a durable water repellent (DWR) finish to shed light moisture.
-As a bonus, Patagonia has doubled down on their sustainability focus with these shorts, which are now made from 100 percent recycled nylon from fishing nets.
+As a bonus, Patagonia has doubled down on its sustainability focus with these shorts, which are now made from 100 percent recycled nylon from fishing nets.
 Plus, the DWR finish is PFC-free, something we’re happy to see more of these days.

 Price at time of publish: $59

-Sizes: XS-XXL | Inseam length: 5 inches | Materials: Recycled nylon | Weight: 5 ounces
+The Details: Sizes XS-XXL | 5-inch inseam | Recycled nylon | 5 ounces

-Baleaf Women's 5" Running Shorts
+Best Budget-friendly: Baleaf Women's 5" Running Shorts

-Why We Love It: The wide, stable waistband holds your phone in a convenient back pocket.
+• The wide, stable waistband holds your phone in a convenient back pocket.

-What to Consider: Its liner isn’t as breathable as other options.
+• Its liner isn’t as breathable as other options.

 From sunshirts to hiking pants to general outdoor garments, Baleaf makes well-designed gear that holds up in style and materials to pricier brands and lasts hundreds of trail miles.
 These shorts are lightweight and versatile with consistent sizing and a wide, comfortable waistband that doesn’t pinch or slide down.